-Natalie is lead portfolio manager responsible for several of Portico’s specialty fixed-income mandates, including the Canadian Long, Ultra Long and Socially Responsible bond funds.
-She has a broad range of experience in the Canadian fixed-income field, including strategy formulation, fundamental and technical analysis and security selection.
+Natalie is lead portfolio manager responsible for Portico’s Socially Responsible bond fund.
+She also assists in the management of the Core Bond mandate.
+Natalie has a broad range of experience in the Canadian fixed-income field, including strategy formulation, fundamental and technical analysis and security selection.

 Her 30 years of experience in the management of fixed income funds includes the GWLIM Core Canadian bond, corporate, income, balanced, government, mortgage, money market and specialized custom bond mandates.